person with a navy button down shirt and red glasses - Jonathan Kline headshot

 Spring 2025 Teaching

-Commoning the City is a yearlong research‐based design studio on social justice and community‐led urban transformations.
-Here, students explore design as an agent of change and how to support citizens in claiming their Right to the City.
+Commoning the City is a yearlong research-based-design thesis studio focused on social justice and community-led urban transformations, positioning design as an agent of change that can support citizens claiming their Right to the City.